nodesman/codefeed/README.md

 ## Features

 - **🌐 Interactive Dashboard & Analysis History:** The dashboard displays a series of analyses.
 Each analysis is a snapshot of the changes made since your last `git pull`, captured at the moment you run the tool.
 This creates a historical timeline, allowing you to browse and review summaries from different points in your development process.
+While an analysis is running, the dashboard will show a clear "Analysis in progress..." message.
 <p align="center">
   <img src="assets/dashboard_readme.jpg" width="70%">
 </p>